Self-Supervised Audio-Visual Representation Learning with Relaxed Cross-Modal Synchronicity: Introduction

-\textbf{Contributions.} The key contributions of this work are as follows: (\textbf{1}) We present a novel framework for multi-modal self-supervised learning by relaxing the audio-visual temporal synchronicity to learn effective time-invariant representations.
-Our method is a simple, yet effective solution to learn robust multi-modal representations for downstream tasks. (\textbf{2}) We perform an in-depth study to explore the proposed framework and its major concepts.
-Additionally we extensively investigate a wide range of audio-visual augmentation techniques towards learning strong audio-visual representations in a multi-modal setup. (\textbf{3}) Comparing the performance of the proposed framework to prior works, CrissCross achieves state-of-the-arts on UCF101 \cite{ucf101}, HMDB \cite{hmdb}, and ESC50 \cite{esc} when pretrained on Kinetics-400 \cite{kinetics400}.
-Moreover, CrissCross outperforms fully-supervised pretraining when trained on the same small-scale dataset like Kinetics-Sound \cite{l3-kineticssound} and set new state-of-the-arts.
-To the best of our knowledge, CrissCross is the first to show that self-supervised pretraining outperforms full supervision on action recognition on such a small-scale dataset.
-Additionally, when CrissCross is trained with a very large-scale dataset AudioSet \cite{audioset}, it achieves better or competitive performances with respect to the current state-of-the-arts.
-We hope our proposed self-supervised method can motivate researchers to further explore the notion of \textit{asynchronous} multi-modal representation learning.
+The key contributions of this work are as follows: \begin{itemize}[noitemsep,nolistsep] \item[$\bullet$] We present a novel framework for multi-modal self-supervised learning by relaxing the audio-visual temporal synchronicity to learn effective generalized representations.
+Our method is simple, data efficient and less resource intensive, yet learns robust multi-modal representations for a variety of downstream tasks. \item[$\bullet$] We perform an in-depth study to explore the performance of the proposed framework and its major concepts.
+Moreover, we perform thorough analyses, both quantitatively and qualitatively, in different setups, showing the benefit of learning asynchronous cross-modal relations. \item[$\bullet$] Comparing the performance of our method to prior works, CrissCross achieves state-of-the-arts on UCF101, HMDB, ESC50, and DCASE when pretrained on Kinetics400.
+Moreover, when trained with AudioSet, CrissCross achieves better or competitive performances versus the current state-of-the-arts.

+\item[$\bullet$] Lastly, when pretrained on the small-scale Kinetics-Sound \cite{l3-kineticssound}, CrissCross outperforms fully-supervised pretraining \cite{cmacc} by $1.4\%$ and $7.4\%$, as well as prior self-supervised state-of-the-art \cite{cmacc} by $11.1\%$ and $19.9\%$ on UCF101 and HMDB51 respectively.
+To the best of our knowledge, very few prior works have attempted to pretrain on such small datasets, and in fact, this is the first time where self-supervised pretraining outperforms full supervision on action recognition in this setup.